 We have a wide range of self-help leaflets designed to assist traders in complying with the law, so please use the most relevant link:

-ERWIN (Everything Regulation, Whenever It’s Needed), the national one-stop web site for Trading Standards related information, provides guidance on all aspects of Trading Standards issues.
-The web site provides interpreted, simplified and prioritised information, which covers all major Trading Standards legislation.
-It is anticipated, that in the near future this web site will be expanded to include Environmental Health and Licensing issues
+This is the national one-stop web site for Trading Standards related information, provides comprehensive free guidance on all aspects of Trading Standards issues.
+The web site is produced by the Trading Standards Institute.
+It provides interpreted, simplified and prioritised information, which covers all major Trading Standards legislation.
+Businesses can view quick guides or more in-depth guides in relation to the legislation that affects their business.
+Users can obtain e-mail alerts when there are changes to the legislation that affects the particular business.

 We carry out routine visits to traders, which takes into account the nature of the business, past problems and the number of complaints received, thereby targeting the problem traders where possible.